qtinuum/QtnProperty/README.md

 #QtnProperty
-This is user and programmist friendly properties in Qt
+This is user and programmist friendly properties for Qt framework
 #Overview
 There are some limitations of standard Qt property system.
 This project is an attempt to make better properties for programmist and user.